 Jimmy Olsen has begun to manifest a plethora of superhuman powers.
 He also finally discovers that Clark is really Superman.
 Donning a silly costume and calling himself Mr. Action, Jimmy playfully blackmails Clark into giving him a JLA tryout.
 A furious Batman leaves before Jimmy’s tryout can even start.
 Suffice to say, Jimmy doesn’t have quite that a good grasp on his newfound powers yet and gets the shit beat out of him by the JLA.
 Denied.

-–NOTE: The epilogue from Detective Comics #841 takes place now.
+–NOTE: In Detective Comics #841 Epilogue.
 Mad Hatter gets a mind-controlled Tweedle-Dee and Tweedle-Dum to fight each other.
 Tweedle-Dum and Tweedle-Dee escape from Arkham after this event (since we will see them in our next Outsiders tale).

-–NOTE: At this point on our chronology, Captain Marvel (Billy Batson) has taken over the leadership role previously held by the wizard Shazam, who is now dead.
+–NOTE: In The Trials of Shazam! #1.
+At this point on our chronology, Captain Marvel (Billy Batson) has taken over the leadership role previously held by the wizard Shazam, who is now dead.
 Cap/Shazam now wears a white costume and has long white hair and simply calls himself Marvel.
-Meanwhile, Freddie Freeman (Captain Marvel, Jr.) begins the long and arduous ritual known as “The Trials of Shazam,” which, if he successfully completes, will allow him to fill the vacant hero spot and become the brand new Captain Marvel (as seen in The Trials of Shazam! #1).
+Meanwhile, Freddie Freeman (Captain Marvel, Jr.) begins the long and arduous ritual known as “The Trials of Shazam,” which, if he successfully completes, will allow him to fill the vacant hero spot and become the brand new Captain Marvel.

-–REFERENCE: Batman hears a rumor that Amanda Waller’s Sucide Squad is involved in kidnapping super-villains (as referenced in Outsiders Vol. 3 #50).
+–REFERENCE: In Outsiders Vol. 3 #50.
+Batman hears a rumor that Amanda Waller’s Sucide Squad is involved in kidnapping super-villains.

 OUTSIDERS: FIVE OF A KIND